What Is The Best Time Frame For Candlesticks?

 The best time frame for candlesticks is daily bars and relatively short holding periods from 1 to ten days.
 Thus, candlesticks are most useful for short-term trading.
 We backtested different time frames from 15-minute bars to monthly bars.

-Before we continue looking into to find out what is the best time frame for candlestick patterns, we’d like to take the opportunity to remind you about our very thorough research we have done on candlesticks and returns.
+Before we continue looking into finding out the best time frame for candlestick patterns, we’d like to take the opportunity to remind you about the very thorough research we have done on candlesticks and returns.

 What is the best time frame for candlesticks?